 Teachers documented that the lack of food from school lunch on Friday, until students returned back to school on Monday, caused fatigue, absenteeism, and poor health in general, severely impacting the children’s ability to learn.

 To address that critical need, Running Strong for American Indian Youth® initiated its “Smart Sack” program in the 2010-2011 school year for pre-kindergarten and kindergarten children in the school district to provide them with a backpack filled with nutritious snacks on Fridays to take home so they would have something to eat on the weekends.

 The impact was immediate and dramatic.
 Teachers saw a huge difference in their students and came to Running Strong with a request to help even more students.
 Together, Running Strong and the school district was able to work out a plan to expand the “Smart Sacks” program to include children in grades first through third – a total of 300 children weekly and 9,000 “Smart Sacks” for the entire school year.

 In partnership with the school district, Running Strong ships healthy foods including milk, sunflower seeds, chicken noodle soup, beef stew, fruit and grain bars, oatmeal and raisins which are packed up by school volunteers and distributed to the children.

-Due in part to the “Smart Sacks” program, the Menominee Indian School District became the first school district on an Indian reservation in the Midwest to receive a Silver in the U.S. Department of Agriculture Healthier School Challenge for meeting rigorous stands for school meals, physical activity and nutrition education.
+Due in part to the “Smart Sacks” program, the Menominee Indian School District became the first school district on a Native American reservation in the Midwest to receive a Silver in the U.S. Department of Agriculture Healthier School Challenge for meeting rigorous stands for school meals, physical activity and nutrition education.

 The Oyate Teca Project is among the most widely respected organizations on the Pine Ridge Indian Reservation.
 The nonprofit organization began its operations in 1991, committed to enhancing the well-being of children and families by offering effective programs and activities.